bitwes/Gut/documentation/docs/Creating-Tests.md

 Each test should perform at least one assert or call `pending`, `pass_test` or `fail_test` or it will be marked risky.

-A list of all `asserts` and other helper functions available in your test script can be found in [Asserts and Methods](Asserts-and-Methods).
+A list of all `asserts` and other helper functions available in your test script can be found in [GutTest](class_GutTest).

 ## Inner Test Classes